Is Urban Farming Profitable in India? Real ₹ Numbers After 14 Months (2026)

 ✅ Break-even timelines based on different space sizes

-This isn’t theory or estimates.
-This is 14 months of real data from real testing.
+This is not theory or estimates.
+This is 14 months of real data from a real Indian balcony every rupee tracked, every gram weighed.

 My Urban Farming Profitability Test: The Setup